rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![pic of user story](sprint2pics/pic16.png)

 #### 1. What is the issue?
-The delete function for unregistered users was not deleting them from the database.
-Instead, when you try to confirm and delete an unregistered user it goes back to the Index view and the unregistered user is still there.
+The delete function for `CreateUserRequest` objects (unregistered users) was not deleting them from the database.
+Instead, when you try to confirm and delete them it goes back to the `Index` view and the `CreateUserRequest` object (unregistered user) is still there.

 #### 2. Why is this an issue?
-I went to CreateUserRequestController.cs and found the DeleteConfirmed method responsible for deleting unregistered users.
-The reason the function did not work properly is because all it did was redirect to the Index view.
+I went to `CreateUserRequestController` and found the `DeleteConfirmed` POST method responsible for deleting `CreateUserRequest` objects  (unregistered users).
+The reason the function did not delete them is because all it did was redirect to the `Index` view.

-###### Code snippet
+###### `CreateUserRequest/DeleteConfirmed` POST method simply redirecting to `Index` view - before fix
 ```c#
 [HttpPost, ActionName("Delete")]
 [ValidateAntiForgeryToken]